geaxgx/openvino_blazepose/README.md

 ![Gesture recognition](img/semaphore.gif)

 - By default, the inferences are run on the CPU.
 For each model, you can choose the device where to run the model.
-For instance, if you want to run both models on a NCS2 :
+For instance, if you want to run the landmark model on a NCS2 while the detection model is running on CPU (default) :

-    ```python3 BlazeposeOpenvino.py --pd_device MYRIAD --lm_device MYRIAD```
+    ```python3 BlazeposeOpenvino.py --lm_device MYRIAD --lm_xml models/pose_landmark_full_FP16.xml```

+    MYRIAD needs FP16 models.
     **Please note that the "heavy" model does not work on MYRIAD.**

 - By default, a temporal filter smoothes the landmark positions.
 You can tune the smoothing with the arguments *--filter_window_size* and *--filter_velocity_scale*.
 Use *--no_smoothing* to disable the filter.